 Can anyone be represented by a football agent?

 Providing you are at least 18 years of age, you can enter into what is known in the industry as a representation contract with a licensed football intermediary.
-Players who have entered the year of their 16th birthday can also sign a representation contract with an intermediary who is permitted by the FA to represent minors (players aged 15-17) such as PBS Football agent Tom Peace-Buzzard.
+Players who have entered the year of their 16th birthday can also sign a representation contract with an intermediary who is permitted by the FA to represent minors (players aged 15-17) such as PBS Football agents.
 A football intermediary would generally make an assessment as to whether it will be in their interest to represent the player.
 It is ultimately the age old risk-reward debate - does the intermediary believe the player can progress in this industry and therefore earn the agent commission?
 This is the reason why unless the player is already professional, it is a risk for an agent to take on players from amateur level unless they believe they have the potential to succeed.
 Of course there will be young players at professional clubs' academies who agents will also be interested to sign with a view to oversee a potential incoming first professional contract.

-When might I need an agent?
+When might I need a football agent?

 The reality is, a football agent will have the job of working on the players' behalf to source them opportunities.
 This may include networking with current managers or heads of recruitment and keeping their ears to the ground regarding possible clubs in need of certain positions.
 So in answer, a player that is seeking to take their game to the next level perhaps from amateur or semi-pro levels may seek an agents help.
 Or parents of players aged 15, 16 and 17 might begin to look into representation for their child who is about to be offered a first professional contract within an academy set-up.
 Once a player is professional they generally will require somebody to negotiate on their behalf concerning new contracts and possible transfers.
 An awful lot goes on behind the scenes in professional football and a player will have an agent to take care of this so they can concentrate on their football.

-What will an agent do for me?
+What will a football agent do for me?

 Most agents would likely answer this questions sarcastically and say they end up taking care of anything and everything!
 But the main job an agent will undertake for their client is to negotiate the best playing contract possible.
 As with anything in life, if something is in demand it can generally command a higher price.
 If there are a number of clubs interested in a player, the agent will be able to use this to their advantage and theoretically create a bidding war.
 A good agent will also often be able to create this demand themselves.
 Agents will also look to source their clients commercial deals and endorsements if they are top level and desirable to businesses.